89luca89/ThunderMusic/README.md

 The App supports creating local playlists (without having to log-in in any service)
 Playlist can be made of mixed services (having tracks from any services)

-The app is designed to be light and fast, no bloat and a lot of customizations
+The app is designed to be lightweight and fast, no bloat and a lot of customizations
 Other features include:
 - 4 built-in themes
 - 2 custom colors themes